Strategies for Using a Market Order to Buy or Sell Stock

-When you want to buy or sell a stock, your order goes into a processing system that puts some order before others.
-The stock markets are now almost completely run by computers that work off a set of rules for processing orders.
+When you place an order to buy or sell a stock, that order goes into a processing system that places some orders before others.
+The stock markets have become almost completely automated, run by computers that do their work based on a set of rules for processing orders.

-Pending orders for a stock during the trading day are arranged by price.
-The best ask price, which would be the highest price, is on the top of that column, while the lowest price, the bid price, is on top of that column.
+A market order to buy or sell goes to the top of all pending orders and gets executed immediately, regardless of price.
+Pending orders for a stock during the trading day get arranged by price.
+The best ask price, which would be the highest price, sits on the top of that column, while the lowest price, the bid price, sits on the bottom of that column.

 When a market order is received, it gets the highest or lowest price available.
 In other words, when you submit a market order to buy a stock, you pay the highest price on the market.
 If you submit a market sell order, you receive the lowest price on the market.

 In most cases, you should avoid using market orders.
-Not only will you pay top dollar or get bottom price, but you will pay for a little mischief known as slippage.
+Not only will you pay top dollar or sell for the bottom price, but you will also pay for a little mischief known as slippage.
 Slippage occurs when a market maker changes the spread to his advantage on market orders.

 When to Use Market Orders